HOME ABOUT RESEARCH DATA SCIENCE PUBLICATIONS CYCLING CONTACT

 Photo of Me

-I am a data scientist with a background in quantitative social science and policy research, specialized in Bayesian statistics and various approaches to causal inference.
-I recently completed my PhD at UCLA, where I led a 6-year collaborative research program using Bayesian multilevel regression modeling, machine learning and various approaches to causal inference to test the efficacy of US public policy solutions to gender-based income inequality.
+My background is in anthropology.
+In 2023 I completed my PhD at UCLA, where I led a 6-year collaborative research program using Bayesian multilevel regression modeling, machine learning and various approaches to causal inference to test the efficacy of US public policy solutions to gender-based income inequality.
 For example, in one study I quantified the gender gap in US parents’ loss of income after having a first child, and tested how state-level family leave policies affect this ‘child penalty’.
+As an anthropologist I learned to connect quantitative data to real human experiences and develop nuanced data-driven stories that inform policy.

 You can download my full resume here.